The appeals procedure is governed by the European Patent Convention, Part VI:

 In exceptional cases, the appeal fee can be reimbursed in full, see Rule 103(1) EPC.
 This may be so, for example, if the appeal is allowed and it is held that a substantial procedure violation occurred before the department taking the appealed decision.

 In other cases, the appeal fee is reimbursed at 50% if the appeal is withdrawn by a certain stage in the appeal proceedings, see Rule 103(2), (3) and (4) EPC.
 The appeal fee may be reimbursed at 25% if the appellant withdraws its request for oral proceedings, see Rule 103(4)(c) EPC.

-Parties with a legitimate interest may ask the boards of appeal to deal with their appeals rapidly.
+Parties may ask the boards of appeal to deal with their appeals rapidly.
 National courts also have this option.
-For further information, please consult the Notice on the accelerated processing of appeals, published in OJ 4/2008, 220.
+For further information, see Article 10(3) to (6) RPBA 2020.